harrypmdev/worthing-sw/README.md

 ### Home

-+ Provides a simple landing page for new and returning users that explains that basic purpose of the site, and invites the user to get involved by registering or viewing the general feed with two simple call to action buttons.
++ Provides a simple landing page for new and returning users that explains the basic purpose of the site, and invites the user to get involved by registering or viewing the general feed with two simple call to action buttons.
 + Includes one large image and only two buttons, to present new users with accessible, easy to process choices that provide a better UX.